TOPAY-FOUNDATION/TOPAY_Z512/go/examples/README.md

 ## Examples

 1. **Hash Example** - Demonstrates the hash functionality
+2. **Time-based Hash Example** - Demonstrates time-based hash generation
-2. **Key Pair Example** - Demonstrates key pair generation and usage
+3. **Key Pair Example** - Demonstrates key pair generation and usage
-3. **Private to Public Key Conversion Example** - Demonstrates how to convert a private key to a public key
+4. **Private to Public Key Conversion Example** - Demonstrates how to convert a private key to a public key

 ## Running the Examples